 This 665-bed hospital is the 12th largest hospital in the VA system.
 The VAMC serves as the primary teaching hospital for the ophthalmology residency program.
 In 2002, the Ophthalmology Clinic underwent a major renovation and expansion and now includes six modern, fully equipped eye lanes, an extensive minor surgery suite, a digital fluorescein and indocyanine green angiography suite, Goldmann and Humphrey automated visual field analyzers, and two laser rooms (argon and YAG).
 Over 1,000 patients are seen in this clinic each month.

-The MED is the only Level-1 trauma center serving the Mid South region.
+Regional One Health (formerly The Med) is the only Level-1 trauma center serving the Mid South region.
 It includes the Regional Medical Center, Elvis Presley Trauma Center, Newborn Center, and Burn Center.

 The Medplex Ambulatory Care Center is a modern out-patient facility and the ophthalmology clinic is well equipped with ten examination lanes, a minor surgery room, Humphrey visual field analyzer, Argon and YAG lasers, digital fluorescein angiography, and A- and B-scan ultrasonography.
 Over 800 patients are seen in this clinic monthly.